Tips about painting and decorating videos

 It should take about 7 minutes to brush or roll/tip a 6-panel door with acrylic paint.
 To do this, you need a smooth and well rehearsed technique, with minimal fussing.
 Look at Youtube video demoes, there is a lot of fussing going on.
-It is probably impossible to paint a door without the odd unnecessary flick, but if you lay off, unnecessarily, the same rail three times because you don’t paint doors in the right order, or you pull imaginary excess paint out of each corner of each panel half a dozen times, just in case, then a video of yourself in action will point out any such tics.
+It is probably impossible to paint a door without the odd unnecessary flick, but there is a limit.
+If you lay off the same rail three times because you don’t paint your doors in the right order, the video will reveal all.
+If you insist on pulling imaginary excess paint out of each corner of each panel half a dozen times, just in case, it will be captured in the video recording.
+A video of yourself in action will point out any such tics.

-Maybe the fast frame is exaggerating it a bit, but with the camera rolling, even this fabulous technique can be improved ie I see a tad too much fuss, laying off the panels.
-But otherwise, he is holding his paint right by his door in his Pelican, with a roller and brush to hand, working his way systematically down the door, minimal bending and stretching, no problem with keeping the wet edge going.
+With the camera rolling, even a fabulous technique can be improved.
+Eradicate a tad too much fuss when laying off the panels.
+Thumbs up for holding your paint right by the door in a Pelican, with a roller and brush to hand, working systematically down the door.
+Attention to minimal bending and stretching, no problem with keeping the wet edge going.
 Sweet.

-Maybe by videoing yourself you can see how you waste time with conventional kettles, avoiding the handle, dibbing and dabbing, dabing and dibbing, or juggling 2 brushes.
+Maybe by videoing yourself you can see how you waste time with conventional paint kettles.
+Seconds wasted avoiding the handle, dibbing and dabbing, dabbing and dibbing paint on the sides.
+How about juggling 2 brushes, not for speed for sure.
 Or you can spot your unnecessary repeat strokes, laying off too many times.

 Video to learn new decorating techniques

-Youtube is now one of the leading resources for searching for info, and whatever you need to know, someone has probably made a video of it.
+Youtube is now one of the leading search engines and resources for searching for info.
+Whatever you need to know, someone has probably made a video of it.

 Video gives insights on how professionals can sharpen up their presentation on site